 A range cooker is basically a storage heater.
-When you cook your transfer the heat from cooker to food.
+When you cook, you transfer the heat from cooker to food.
 Reducing heat loss from the range cooker is the easiest way to save money.
 Lets look at how we do this.

 Heat rises so most crucial is the insulation under the hob and around the working parts of the range cooker.
 This is normally a combination of vermiculite and rock wool with the wool sat like a blanket on the top.

 The problem is that over time the vermiculite settles and the rock wool deteriorates to a dust like state.
 This gives you a gap under the enamel hob and means your range cooker needs to work harder to maintain heat.

 As part of our works we will hand 'lag' certain vital components with mineral wool, top up the loose insulation (replacing it wholesale if it is the 'talcum powder' old fashioned insulation) and fit a snug new top blanket.

 This is a separate line item on our quotes but highly recommended and necessary on almost all jobs.
 It will bring your cooker up to a standard equivalent to that of brand new cookers.